y3owk1n/nvs/README.md

 ## 🚀 Installation

+> [!warning]
+> To make the process butter smooth, remember to remove any `Neovim` installation in your system and let **nvs** manage them instead.

-### Install with our install script
+### Using our install script

-You can install **nvs** with a single command that downloads and executes our installation script.
+You can install **nvs** with a single command that downloads and executes our [installation script](https://github.com/y3owk1n/nvs/blob/main/install.sh).
 The script automatically detects your operating system and architecture and installs the appropriate binary.

 > [!warning]
 > Always review remote scripts before execution.
 Before running any script from the internet, inspect its contents to ensure its safety.